 Water management in Nebraska is accomplished through the combined efforts of the NDNR and the NRDs.
 As described above, NRDs manage groundwater, whereas surface water is managed by the NDNR.
 In areas where groundwater and surface water are connected, NRDs have the authority through Neb.
 Rev. Stat. § 46-715(1)(b) to jointly develop an Integrated Management Plan (IMP) with NDNR.
-In November 2011, the P-MRNRD's Board of Directors voted to develop an IMP for the portion of the district within the Lower Platte River Basin (P-MRNRD 2014).
+In November 2011, the P-MRNRD's Board of Directors voluntarily elected to develop an IMP for the portion of the district within the Lower Platte River Basin (P-MRNRD 2014).
 An IMP is a proactive approach to the management of the water resources through cooperative planning with the NDNR that offers greater flexibility of management for both surface water and groundwater.
 Integrated management recognizes the interconnectedness of these waters and develops strategies to ensure a balance between water uses and water supplies for the long term.
 As shown in Map 1, the district's IMP is for the area designated by the NDNR to have alluvial aquifers that are hydrologically connected to the Platte and Elkhorn rivers and includes the portion of the P-MRNRD that contributes surface water runoff to the Platte and Elkhorn rivers.
-Therefore, the IMP and this GMP update provide the means by which the NRD and the NDNR work together across the entire district to manage water resources sustainably.
+The IMP is smaller in spatial coverage than the GMP and focuses on water quantity of both surface and groundwater in the hydrologically connected areas.
+In areas where the two plans overlap, the IMP rules are in addition to the GMP rules for groundwater quantity.
+The GMP consistently follows the example of IMP for educational programs, management planning, and commitment to study water resources in the district.
+The GMP is broader in area and scope than the IMP as it includes protection for groundwater quality, in addition to groundwater quantity; therefore, the IMP and this GMP update provide the means by which the NRD and the NDNR work together across the entire district to manage water resources sustainably.